Early Faith in the Dales

 1517 Luther posts 95 Thesis on church door in Wittenberg – ‘start’ of the protestant reformation

-1534 Henry XIII ‘established’ Church of England and started the dissolution of the monasteries
+1534 Henry VIII ‘established’ Church of England and started the dissolution of the monasteries

 1620 Probable existence of original ‘chapel’ in Hawes (on site of present Parish Church)